 15-Item Important Checklist for Hiring a Photographer

-You probably have seen some promotion packages (advertisements) in your social media but as simple as they sound, they may come with lots of terms and conditions.
+You probably have seen some promotion packages (advertisements) on your social media but as simple as they sound, they may come with lots of terms and conditions.
 Since promotional flyers and e-flyers are designed to outline only the main points in the small space, many of the details won't be included.
 If something isn't mentioned, that means the quotation may not include it.

 Extra Charge for Early and Late Hour Shoot

 In general, if you need a photographer to arrive at the photoshoot location before 7.30am or end the shoot after 10.30pm, do be prepared to be charged an additional cost.
-Different photographers may have different timing and thus you should double check with the photographer.
+Different photographers may have different timing and thus you should double-check with the photographer.

 Well, some photographers do state that they don't charge extra, but they've likely factored it into their packages; or otherwise, their services can never be sustained in the long run.

 Extra Charge for Public Holidays

 It's clear-cut that working on a public holiday, just like the non-mainstream working hours, would cost more.
 Moreover, since most people are available on public holidays, the demand for photography, especially portraits, will generally be higher on public holidays.